hgfischer/mysqlsuperdump/README.md

 ## Usage

-* Clone the repository
+* Clone the repository.
-* Download Go 1.0.3 or newer from http://golang.org, and install it
+* Download Go 1.0.3 or newer from http://golang.org, and install it.
+Remember to set your $PATH env var.
-* Build mysqlduperdump running "go build" inside the project directory
+* Build mysqlduperdump running "sudo go get && sudo go install" inside the project directory.
-* If you set your Go environment vars correctly, you can even use "go install" instead of "go build", so the binary will be installed in the appropriate bin directory also visible by your $PATH
 * Create a mysqlsuperdump.cfg config file and place where you like it.
-Use the included mysqlsuperdump.cfg as an example of setup
+Use the included. mysqlsuperdump.cfg as an example of setup.
-* Run mysqlsuperdump -h to see command line options and _voilá_
+* Run mysqlsuperdump -h to see command line options and _voilá_.